rrogerc/smr_scheduler/README.md

 # smr_scheduler
 This is the repository for the code to generate the monthly schedule for the Student Medical Response Team at the University of Calgary.

+If you have any suggestions, please feel free to send me an email.
+It's hard anticipating all the features you want as I'm not a club member and I've tried my best to design it well but I'm sure I've missed something.

 ## How it Works

 ### Overview